 When planning a trip, one should also prepare for the flight to their destination.
 Travelers should know the exact departure time of their flight and when they should be at the airport to allow enough time to pass through security.
 Preparing to fly also includes making sure that you have all of the proper paperwork, including passports if traveling internationally.
 Most airlines will provide all necessary travel information and any restrictions on their official websites.

 - Step By Step First Time Air Travel Guide

 - Baggage Basics For Carry On & Checked Baggage

 General Air Travel Tips

 If you are traveling a long distance, it might be a good idea to put together a sleep travel kit.
-This can include a travel pillow, eye mask, and earplugs to block out sound.
-While it may be tempting, its not a good idea to stuff tons of items into your carry-on to avoid checked baggage fees.
+This can include a travel pillow, eye mask, and earplugs to block out the sound.
+While it may be tempting, it’s not a good idea to stuff tons of items into your carry-on to avoid checked baggage fees.
 Most flight attendants have caught on to this trick and will make you check the bag.
 Air travel can dry out your nasal passages; staying well hydrated can help prevent this.
 If traveling with children, make sure you have items with you to keep them occupied, especially for longer flights.

 - Air Travel Tips – Everything You Need to Know

 - Top 10 Tips For Having A Good Flight

 - 10 Ways to Survive a Long Haul Flight